freiheit-com/deepphysics/README.md

 ### freiheit.com

-- [Finn Christiansen](https://www.xing.com/profile/Finn_Christiansen3/) has initiated the project, is the communication leader and a core contributor.
 - [Vladimir Kravtsov](https://github.com/vladhc) has implemented the initial proof of concept and is a core contributor.
 - [Rasmus Buchmann](github.com/rbuchmann) supports the project as a advisor.
 - [Stefan Richter](https://www.linkedin.com/in/smartrevolution/) is the founder and CTO of freiheit.com.
 He is enthusiastic about the possibilities of AI, pushing AI projects  and provides company time as well as computing resources.